-A copy of the most current version of the Emergency Plan is available on the York Region website.
+A copy of the most current version of the Emergency Plan is available on the York Region website at www.york.ca.

 The Manager of Emergency Management ensures the Emergency Plan is reviewed, tested and updated annually.
-He maintains the master copy of the Region's Emergency Plan.
+It is also the role of this position to maintain the master copy of the Region's Emergency Plan.